Differences (song): Chart performance

-Released as the second single from The Life, "Differences" peaked at number one on the US Hot R&B/Hip-Hop Songs chart in the week ending October 6, 2001, becoming his second single to do so.
-A precedent on the chart, it became the first track on the chart to reach the summit without a physical single being available at retail in a configuration.
+Released as the second single from The Life, "Differences" peaked at number one on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart on the week of October 6, 2001, becoming his second single to do so.
+A precedent on the chart, it became the first track to reach the summit without a physical single being available at retail.
+In New Zealand, "Differences" was released as a double A-side with previous single "Just Because", reaching number 20 on the RIANZ Singles Chart.

 Music video

 A music video for "Differences" was directed by Hype Williams.
 A special effects-heavy clip, Ginuwine elaborated on the video shooting in an interview with MTV News: "Actually, the game plan going into [the shoot] was [to] talk to God.
 Williams was like, 'Look man this gotta be heartfelt.
 People gotta know you mean this.'
 He was saying, 'The only way they're gonna know you're meaning it is if you close your eyes and you just talk to God.'
 I was very skeptical about it 'cause I was just [in front of] a green screen all day.
 I just had to imagine – he was just telling me what is gonna be where."